Employee Stories

 What are some of those barriers to entry?

-On the disability side a lot of the challenges are around access.
-It’s about looking at our facilities, systems and tools and making sure that they are as inclusive as possible.
-For example, would someone who is visually impaired be able go onto our external hiring site, find a role that they’re qualified for, and apply?
-And once you have those individuals in the organization, how do we make sure that they have the tools to perform their job to the best of their ability?
+On the disability side, one of the main challenges is access.
+It’s important that we evaluate our facilities, systems, and tools to ensure they are as inclusive as possible.
+For example, would someone who is visually impaired be able to access our external hiring site, find a suitable role, and apply?
+And once we have those individuals within the organisation, how do we ensure they have the right tools to perform their roles effectively?

-A lot of people who come out of the military struggle with translating the skills and experiences they’ve gained from their time in the military into something valuable to a civilian employer.
-In that space we work both with veterans on things like resume preparation and career coaching, and with our hiring managers to help them understand a veteran’s background and how their experience can be transferrable to civilian employment.
+For military veterans, translating the skills and experience they gained from their time in the military into something valuable to a civilian employer can be very challenging.
+We work with veterans on resume preparation and career coaching to help then navigate the hiring process in the private sector.
+We also work with hiring managers to help them understand a veteran’s background and how their experience can be transferrable to civilian employment.

 Where can the Bank start making changes to become more inclusive?